-

 Shoppers and passers-by watched the story of Jesus’s arrest, trial, death and resurrection on the ... read more

-OUR churches are telling the story of Jesus’s final week on Earth in the run-up to Easter.
+OUR churches have been telling the story of Jesus’s final week on Earth in the run-up to Easter.

 Several churches began their celebration of Holy Week with a Palm Sunday procession, mirroring Jesus’s triumphal entry into Jerusalem at the start of his final week on Earth.